carriercomm/DarkLord/README.md

 	Headers:
 	Authorization: "<authentication-token>"

+#### POST /logout
+Since the cookies are httpOnly to improve security you won't be able to remove them via JavaScript.
+Therefore call this end point to instruct the server to remove them.

+**Response:**

+	Cookies are removed

 ### Middleware

+#### hasAccess
 If you want to check if the current request has access, ie. they are authenticated, then you can use the `hasAccess` method which returns a promise.

     router.get('/access', function (req, res) {